Marco4413/Pulsar/README.md

 ## Editor Extensions

-If you want to enable Syntax Highlighting on VSCode for the Pulsar Programming Language, you can download and package the official extension found at [Marco4413/vscode-pulsar-language](https://github.com/Marco4413/vscode-pulsar-language).
+If you want to enable Syntax Highlighting on VSCode for the Pulsar Language, you can download and package the official extension found at [Marco4413/vscode-pulsar-language](https://github.com/Marco4413/vscode-pulsar-language).

 ## Dependencies